Barbados flag

-South Africans can travel visa free to Barbados for up to 180 days
+South African passport holders can visit Barbados visa-free for up to 180 days.

 Barbados Travel Guide for South Africa Citizens